© Pat Goulding

 “One of the nuns told me that your brother paid money so that I could leave when I did.
 I had no idea that girls would have to stay on and work there otherwise.
 I don’t know how I’m ever going to pay him back but I’m going to do so someday.”

 “No Harriet.
 He wouldn’t want that.
 Believe me, I know.
-You see I too went to that convent a long time ago but I had to stay there for nearly 3 years.
+You see I too went to that convent a long time ago but I had to stay there for nearly three years.
 Gerald was the only person I confided in at the time.
 He would have helped me then if he had been able.
 We were all young then.
 I came to London afterwards and never returned to Ireland.
 I made a good and happy life here for myself but you, you can return home and try to put it all behind you.”

 We parted at Paddington Station where I was catching the train for Fishguard and that same evening I boarded the boat for Cork.